-- For Global Markets Division, net price.
-The remaining execution factors, to the extent relevant, cost (including implicit cost such as impact on the market), speed, order size, nature of the order and any other consideration relevant to the efficient execution of the client's order were generally given equal ranking - For professional clients of Private Wealth Management, total consideration. - 2.
-Topic 2: a description of any close links, conflicts of interests, and common ownerships with respect to any execution venues used to execute orders;
+- for the Goldman Sachs FICC and Equities net price.
+The remaining execution factors, to the extent relevant, cost (including implicit cost such as impact on the market), speed, order size, nature of the order and any other consideration relevant to the efficient execution of the client's order were generally given equal ranking; - for professional clients of Private Wealth Management total consideration. - 2.
+Topic 2: a description of any close links, conflicts of interests, and common ownerships with respect to any execution venues used to execute orders: